-- 1. Small group interaction with upper class student. - 2.
-Alternative course structure and pedagogy, depending on skills of faculty member and/or opportunities to combine this course with other courses. - 3.
-May be developed with a focus on faculty modeling commitment to scholarship in their field as an outgrowth of faith and learning. - 4.
-Could be organized around a common discipline, experience or interest. - 5.
-Attention to the values of serving and stewardship.
+- 1. Small group interaction with upper class student called a Peer Facilitator. - 2.
+Alternative course structure and pedagogy. - 3.
+May be developed with a focus on faculty modeling commitment to integration of faith and learning. - 4.
+Addresses the values and serving and stewardship

-• Common Necessary Features: (minimum content & skills required for transfer courses) -Study of purposes of a liberal arts education

--Use of campus resources

--Personal and academic skills to be a successful college student

-- Transfer course level: 100 or higher - Transfer course credits: 1/2 credit or more - Transfer students can take GES108 Introduction to Life at Bethel - Exemptions: Students entering Bethel with 14 or more credits

--All students enrolling at Bethel through the Postsecondary Enrollment Options (PSEO) are required to complete GES106 their first semester at Bethel.
+- Common Necessary Features: (minimum content & skills required for transfer courses) -Use of campus resources - -Personal and academic skills to be a successful college student - Transfer course level: 100 or higher - Transfer course credits: 1/2 credit or more - Course Fulfillment Requirements: Students required to fulfill this course requirement cannot transfer in credits for this course.
+Students must fulfill this course requirement at Bethel. - All students enrolling at Bethel through the Postsecondary Enrollment Options (PSEO) are required to complete GES140 during their first year at Bethel. - Exemptions: - Students entering Bethel in the 2018-2019 academic year with 26-57 credits can fulfill this requirement by successfully completing course, PEA100. - Students entering Bethel in Fall 2018 with 58 or more credits or a completed AA, BA, or BS degree

--All students admitted provisionally must take GES106.
-Provisionally admitted transfer students must take GES108.
+• Students entering Bethel in Fall 2019 or later with 60 or more credits or a completed AA, BA, or BS degree

-College Writing (3 credit Course)
+Inquiry Seminar (3 credit Course)